johnvusich/CnR/README.md

 Create a directory for your analysis by clicking 'New Directory'.
 Name your directory (ex: cutandrun).
 Navigate to the newly created CUT&amp;RUN directory.

 ## Make a samplesheet table
 In your CUT&amp;RUN directory, click 'New File'.
 Name the file 'samplesheet.csv'.
 Click the `⋮` symbol and select edit.
-Create the samplesheet table, for example:
+Create the samplesheet table FOR YOUR DATA.
+Below is a template:
 ```
 group,replicate,fastq_1,fastq_2,control
 h3k27me3,1,h3k27me3_rep1_r1.fastq.gz,h3k27me3_rep1_r2.fastq.gz,igg_ctrl